rahmed31/LibraryDatabase/README.md

         public static String getPassword() {return password;}
     }

-# Adding Random, but Meaningful, Data
+# Adding Random, but Real and Meaningful, Data

 Random, yet meaningful, data can be added to the database (after connecting to it via MySQL Connector 8.0.22) using the following files in sequential order:

-1. UniquePublishers.java: This file uses a hashmap to find unique publishers present in the first 500 entries of the "book_metadata.csv" file.
+1. UniquePublishers.java: This file uses a hashmap to find unique publishers present in the first 500 entries of the "book_metadata.csv" file found on Kaggle.
 2. InsertPublishers.java: This file inserts the unique publishers found in UniquePublishers.java into the database with their ID number.
-3. InsertBooks.java: This file is used to insert book metadata into the 'Book' table using the CSV file "book_metadata.csv" found on Kaggle.
+3. InsertBooks.java: This file is used to insert book metadata into the 'Book' table using the CSV file "book_metadata.csv".
 An N amount of entries can be created; however, for the sake of time and space, I use a limit of 500 book entries.
 A hash function is used to assign publisher IDs to each book entry.
 4. InsertCardholders.java: This file is used to randomly generate the first and last names of cardholders using first-names.txt and last-names.txt.
 Random phone numbers, emails, library card numbers, and addresses are generated as well from each of their associated TXT files.
 A total of 50 library members are created.
 5. InsertEmployees.java: This file is used to randomly generate the first and last names of 30 library employees, includingm their employee IDs, salary, and desk location.
 6. InsertLocations.java: *To be created*